 Working in concert

 What does machine connectivity really mean?
 Many factories are already automated and controlled via a manufacturing execution system, but when you look at how many machines need to be connected to aggregate efficiency data, we see that true connectivity rarely exists.
-The shop floor houses machines from different manufacturers and in various stages of ageing.
+The shop floor houses machines from different manufacturers and in various stages of aging.
 There’s often a glut of very modern machines, but there are also machines that are 10, 20, 30 years old, retained to perform a certain task … and not much else.
 Newer machines have the ability to share and retrieve data through interfaces, but the machines talk in different protocols — if they’re even able to talk.
 Evidently, there are quite a few speed bumps leading up to machine connectivity.

 Conducting with confidence

 For the machines that are actually able to send data, we need to know which protocol the data is in, and how we can access that data.
 And for the machines that can’t send any data yet — how can we make them send data?
 How do we retrofit them with the appropriate sensors?
-Once we have answers to these questions and have put the respective systems into place, we can ultimately harmonise the data formats.
+Once we have answers to these questions and have put the respective systems into place, we can ultimately harmonize the data formats.

 Assessing the shop floor based on its maturity, as well as the potential data payoff, is key.
-There are some crucial first steps here: judging whether the quality of data surpasses the effort needed to obtain it, finding ways to access the machines and extract their data, harmonising that data, and translating it into a standard protocol, such as OPC UA [Unified Architecture] or MQTT.
+There are some crucial first steps here: judging whether the quality of data surpasses the effort needed to obtain it, finding ways to access the machines and extract their data, harmonizing that data, and translating it into a standard protocol, such as OPC UA [Unified Architecture] or MQTT.
 These initial assessments become the foundation of robust, productive machine connectivity.

 In the beginning, the goal isn’t to get as much data as possible out of the shop floor — it’s to get the machines to send the right kind of data you need for certain business outcomes.
 This might include getting downtime status to improve efficiency.
 Or setting constant parameters in place that monitor machines, components and their performance so that a robust predictive maintenance model can be set up.